ckeditor/ckeditor4-docs/docs/features/colorbutton/README.md

 	<p><font color="#800080">This is my text color.</font><br/>
 	<font style="background-color:#FFFF00;">This is my background color</font></p>

-In CKEditor `4.15` `colorName` property has been introduced which uses color name instead of a color code, which allows creating descriptive class names.
+In CKEditor `4.15` the `colorName` property has been introduced that uses a color name instead of a color code, which allows creating descriptive class names.

 You can use `colorName` with {@linkapi CKEDITOR.config.colorButton_foreStyle CKEDITOR.config.colorButton_foreStyle} or {@linkapi CKEDITOR.config.colorButton_backStyle CKEDITOR.config.colorButton_backStyle} configuration options: